Jackey-Sparrow/hiApp-ionic/README.md

 - [ ] add tweet comment UI
 - [ ] Tweet post(including photo upload)
 - [ ] use gulp to Compression the code
+- [ ] use gulp-karma to run the test case
 - [ ] performance optimize(including watchers / scope / digest time),should add the function at the beginning
 - [ ] compress the code and upload to ionicview
 - [ ] click photo and expand it